- Must visit

 Discover the best of New York — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect New York trip today.

-A leading modern and contemporary art museum with iconic works by Van Gogh, Picasso, Warhol, and many major twentieth-century artists.
+Leading museum of modern and contemporary art, home to influential works by Van Gogh, Picasso, Warhol, and many others.

 Find answers to the most common questions about traveling from Washington, DC to New York, NY by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at New York, NY, this guide helps you travel smarter and with confidence.